 Submission of Manuscript

 All manuscripts must be submitted directly to the Guest Editor of the themed issue electronically, using the e-mail address provided in the call for papers.
-No manuscripts are to be submitted to the Advisory Board or the journal Editor.
+No manuscripts are to be submitted to the Advisory Board or the journal Editor-in-Chief.

-Manuscripts relevant to the themed issue of GMJ -- CE will go through a blind refereeing process.
+Manuscripts relevant to the themed issue of GMJ -- CE will go through a double blind refereeing process.
 The Guest Editor of the themed issue manages the refereeing process in consultation with the journal Editor.
 The process takes from 2 to 4 months depending on the date of submission.
 Upon completion of the review process, the Guest Editor notifies authors about the decision outcome.
 All acceptance/rejection decisions are final.

 By providing submissions to the GMJ -- CE, the authors acknowledge that the manuscripts, or similar versions of them, have never previously been published and are not under consideration by another journal or publisher.
 Furthermore, the authors confirm that the manuscripts do not infringe upon copyright laws, whether they apply to the images, figures, tables, or the quotations used.
 Although GMJ -- CE retains copyright and that contributing authors give permission to GMJ -- CE to reprint their published papers, review articles, book reviews, etc. in other electronic and print formats, including books, etc., authors may request permission from the Editor-in-Chief to re-publish their manuscripts in other publication outlets.
 Views expressed in GMJ -- CE are not necessarily endorsed by the Editor-in-Chief, Advisory Board, or the University of Ottawa.
 The authors remain the sole responsible party for the content of the manuscript.